rust-embedded/rust-raspberrypi-OS-tutorials/14_exceptions_part2_peripheral_IRQs/README.md

 +
 +        // Calculate the max index of the shared ITARGETSR array.
 +        //
-+        // The first 32 IRQs are private, so not included in `shared_regs`.
++        // The first 32 IRQs are private, so not included in `shared_registers`.
 Each ITARGETS
 +        // register has four entries, so shift right by two.
 Subtract one because we start
 +        // counting at zero.
 +        let spi_itargetsr_max_index = ((self.num_irqs() - 32) >> 2) - 1;